The-Owl-Cafe/gm_webapi/README.md

 cacheTTL | number | Amount of seconds to cache the response from the API customHeaders | table | Optional custom http headers to use for the route. will overide default API headers

 ## api.Remove( id )

->Used to remove an API method
+Used to remove an API method

 PARAMETER | TYPE | DESCRIPTION
 --- | --- | ---
 id | string | The method to be removed

 ## api.Call( id, params )

->Used to call an API method
+Used to call an API method

+>Shorthand way to call a method would be **api( id, params )**

 PARAMETER | TYPE | DESCRIPTION
 --- | --- | ---
 id | string | The method to run params | table | The parameters to pass to the API route

 ## api.GetTable()

->Used to get the API method table
+Used to get the API method table

 ## api.SetUrl( url )

->Used to set the current API url
+Used to set the current API url

 PARAMETER | TYPE | DESCRIPTION
 --- | --- | ---
 url | string | The url for the API to use

 ## api.AddHeader( header, value )

->Used to add a default API header
+Used to add a default API header

 PARAMETER | TYPE | DESCRIPTION
 --- | --- | ---
 header | string | The default header to be added value | string | The value to set the header to

 ## api.SetHeader( header, value )

->Used to modify a default API header
+Used to modify a default API header

 PARAMETER | TYPE | DESCRIPTION
 --- | --- | ---
 header | string | The default header to be modified value | string | The value to set the header to

 ## api.RemoveHeader( header )

->Used to remove a default API header
+Used to remove a default API header

 PARAMETER | TYPE | DESCRIPTION
 --- | --- | ---
 header | string | The default header to be removed